ruancarminati/MAGIC-HRI-V01/README.md

 # MAGIC-HRI: Multimodal Activity, Gesture, and Intention Collection for HRI

 ## Overview
-The **MAGIC-HRI (Multimodal Activity, Gesture, and Intention Collection for HRI)** dataset was developed at the Applied Robotics Laboratory at UTFPR.
+The **MAGIC-HRI (Multimodal Activity, Gesture, and Intention Collection for HRI)** dataset was developed at the Applied Robotics Laboratory at Federal University of Technology – Paraná (UTFPR).
 It contains Electromyography (EMG) and Inertial Measurement Unit (IMU) signals recorded during human-robot collaboration tasks.
 It is designed to support research in safe Human-Robot Interaction (HRI), specifically targeting human action estimation and prediction in industrial settings.

 ## Experimental Setup
 The data acquisition setup consists of a wearable gesture-recognition interface and a collaborative robotic arm: